 Kawah Ijen is an active volcanic crater, with a battery-acid lake and fumaroles emitting the sulfur that permeates the air and chokes the unwary.
 You can feel the acrid odor in your sinuses long before you see the crater, making facemasks and respirators absolutely essential when attempting a climb.

 As you hike up, you'll pass Ijen's sulfur miners, who use the same trail to climb to the crater's edge, break off chunks of sulfur, and cart them down to sell at cut-rate prices.
 Tourists and miners alike arrive at Ijen long before dawn, the latter to get work done before the heat of the sun sets in, the former to see the eerie blue flame that springs up near the sulfur deposits.

 Visit during the dry season between May and October; avoid during the monsoon season, and especially during Indonesian holidays and weekends.
-An entrance fee of IDR 150,000 will be charged at the gate (read about money in Indonesia).
+An entrance fee of IDR 150,000 will be charged at the gate.